rozek/reactive-scriptable-components/README.md

 ### Attribute Mapping ###

-Internally, RSC works with arbitrary JavaScript values as their state, but initially, you may want to configure your visuals using element attributes (which are always strings).
+Internally, RSC works with arbitrary JavaScript values as their state, but initially, you may want to configure your components using element attributes (which are always strings).
 You may use the following code to map attributes to state variables

 ```javascript
   onAttributeChange((Name, newValue) => {